agtt/azure-key-vault/README.md

 ```
 For a detailed walk-through of how to set up a key vault, store secrets, and configure programmatic access to those secrets, see the blog post [Storing secrets in Azure Key Vault](https://www.dougmahugh.com/azure-key-vault/).

+### getting a SecretBundle object
+The KeyVaultSettings class provides a simple approach for working with secrets, and only gives you access to the values of the secrets.
+If you need access to content types, activation/deactivation dates, or other metadata, use the ```get_secret()``` method of KeyVaultSettings, which returns a [SecretBundle](https://docs.microsoft.com/en-us/python/api/azure-keyvault/azure.keyvault.v7_0.models.secretbundle?view=azure-python) object that contains all of the secret's metadata.

 ## Contributing
 This project is a work in progress, and pull requests, feature requests and issues are welcome.
 I've implemented the functionality I needed for various projects, but I'm interested in knowing what may be useful to others, so please [log an issue](https://github.com/dmahugh/azure-key-vault/issues) if you have a suggestion.
 Thanks!